This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 Here is part one of our family travel adventure in Cambria.

 We arrived in the early afternoon and drove through downtown Cambria.
 The streets are lined with restaurants and shops and it is what you would imagine in a storybook.
-Since check-in time for our hotel was a couple hours later, we decided to check off something that was at the top of our lists to do.
+Since check-in time for our hotel was a couple of hours later, we decided to check off something that was at the top of our lists to do.
 Visit Moonstone Beach!

 The beach has a charming boardwalk to stroll on and then there are stairs down to the beach from there.
 We planned to spend a half an hour looking for Moonstones, but we ended up spending more than two hours.
 The whole family went on a Moonstone hunt and we had so much fun collecting some really unique colored rocks.
 There were also these huge pieces of wood on the beach that Emmy loved climbing all over!